Emotional-Win-3457/find-SRs-test/README.md

 # find-SRs
-This program detects support & resistance zones in historical [forex] data.
+This program detects evidence for support & resistance (sr) zones in historical [forex] data.
 It's a project of the reddit r/algotrading community.
 It's intended purpose is to facilitate backtesting of strategies: either to exploit S&R zones, or to avoid trading near them.

 My first publicly released Python code and my first Github submission.
 I am obviously not a Python coder.
 Please be gentle.